List of Microsoft Surface accessories: Surface USB4 Dock

-USB-C Adapter
+Surface Connect to USB-C Adapter

-In addition to the Surface Dock, Microsoft has released a USB-C adapter that allows the Surface Pro and Surface Laptop to use generic USB-C docking stations.
-The adapter supports USB 3, Display Port alternate mode, and charging via USB Power Delivery.
+In addition to the Surface Dock, Microsoft has released a USB-C adapter that allows the Surface Pro and Surface Laptop to use generic USB-C docking stations with the Surface Connect port.
+The adapter, styled the same as the Surface Dock "brick" supports USB 3, Display Port alternate mode, and charging via USB Power Delivery.
 Charging requires USB power sources that output 12V, 15V, or 20V.
-Most cell phone and tablet chargers do not support these voltage levels and cannot charge Surface devices using this adapter.
+Most cell phone and tablet chargers at the time did not support these voltage levels, however USB-PD Chargers sold today that offer at least 45W output are able to charge lower-voltage Surface devices while in use.
+The adapter could also maintain power to Surface Book models and Surface Laptop 3-5 while powered on (maximum USB-PD output to device is 40W).